50 Siddhartha Quotes With Page Numbers & Analysis

 “Maybe,” said Siddhartha wearily.
 “I am like you.
 You cannot love either, otherwise how could you practice love as an art?
 Perhaps people like us cannot love.
 Ordinary people can – that is their secret.”

-~Hermann Hesse, Siddhartha, Amongst the People, Page 73
+(Dialogue: Kamala and Siddhartha, Chapter: Amongst the People, Page 73)

 “…and gradually his face assumed the expressions which are so often found among rich people – the expressions of discontent, of sickliness, of displeasure, of idleness, of lovelessness.
 Slowly the soul sickness of the rich crept over him.”